-She serves on the Board of Directors of the North American Sea Glass Association where she is also Education Chair, and is Executive Director of The Sea Glass Center educational nonprofit organization.
+She serves as Secretary on the Board of Directors of the North American Sea Glass Association where she is also Education Chair, and is Executive Director of The Sea Glass Center educational nonprofit organization.
 She has lectured, done educational exhibits/sea glass identification and/or judged at a number of sea glass and beachcombing conferences around the country including the International Beachcombing Conference, North American Sea Glass Festival, Santa Barbara Sea Glass & Ocean Arts Festival, North East Sea Glass Expo, Great Lakes Beach Glass & Coastal Arts Festival, Santa Cruz Sea Glass and Ocean Arts Festival and Long Beach Island Sea Glass Festival.
 She founded SeaCrate, an ocean-themed monthly subscription box service.

 McCarthy’s debut novel The Scarlet Letter Society was published by Polis Books in June 2014, reaching #1 on the Amazon bestseller list in its genre.
 Her second novel The Scarlet Letter Scandal released in November 2015 and her third novel in the trilogy The Scarlet Letter Storm in May 2016.